 Note : This SLIP STREAM Installation was introduced from SQL 2008 onwards but the process of doing Slip Stream in SQL 2008R2 is a bit more complicated compared with the latest releases

-SQL Server 2014 supports upgrade from the following versions of SQL Server:
+SQL Server 2014 upgrade supports from following versions of SQL Server:

 SQL Server 2005 SP4 or later